Skip to main content Sedgwick County seal

 This graph shows weekly disease investigations by Sedgwick County Epidemiologists.
 See the table below the graph for the list of diseases included.

-The graph shows the number of disease investigations conducted by the Epidemiology Program at the Sedgwick County Health Department, categorized by mode of transmission, from February 7, 2026 through March 14, 2026.
-The epidemiology program experienced a decrease in investigations of bloodborne illnesses, from 5 cases in the week ending February 7, 2026, to 4 cases in the week ending March 7, 2026.
-Investigations of foodborne or waterborne illnesses also declined, from 2 cases to 1 case over the same period.
-In contrast, cases of respiratory illnesses increased from 3 to 5 cases.
-Finally, the epidemiology program investigated only 1 vector-borne illness, which was reported in the week ending March 14, 2026.
+The graph shows the number of disease investigations conducted by the Epidemiology Program at the Sedgwick County Health Department, categorized by mode of transmission, from April 11, 2026 through May 16, 2026.
+Bloodborne illness investigations decreased from 7 cases in the week ending April 11, 2026 to 4 cases in the week ending May 16, 2026.
+Investigations of foodborne and waterborne illnesses also declined from 2 cases to 1 case over the same period.
+In contrast, respiratory illness investigations increased from 1 case to 4 cases.
+Vector-borne illness investigations decreased from 1 case to none reported cases during the timeframe.

 Notifiable Disease Surveillance by Transmission Table